emberjs/rfcs/text/0000-prefetch-hook.md

 # Alternatives

+- Implement the functionality as an addon.
-- Provide something like `Router#willTransition`, but that is triggered on redirects, so this can be built as an addon.
+  - Would require Ember to provide something like `Router#willTransition` that is triggered on redirects.
 It could be triggered on either all transitions (`Router#willChangeURL`?) or only redirects (`Router#willRedirect`? to supplement `willTransition`).
-Otherwise, building this as an addon must change the functionality of `Router#willTransition` in order to function properly.
+    - Otherwise, the addon must change the functionality of `Router#willTransition` in order to function properly.

-# Unresolved questions

-- Is there a use case for the API to include a method like `modelFor`, but for `prefetch`? (`prefetchedFor`/`asyncModelFor`)
+  - Would benefit from guarantees of stability around `Transition#handlerInfos` and `handlerInfo#runSharedModelHook`.